 9. Oklahoma: There are no plates in the running that I actively dislike.
 However, I’ve had to relegate Oklahoma to the bottom spot because of legibility.
 The psychedelic design is interesting to look at.
 It reminds me of the old animated Beatles movie Yellow Submarine.
 But there’s just too much going on for this to be an effective plate design; it’s the sun rays that kill the plate for me.
 The alternating bands of yellow and cyan detract significantly from the plate’s legibility.
 It’s easy enough to read the word “SAMPLE,” but actual serial numbers will be hard to read at a glance.
 The plate is supposed to be in support of Monarch Butterflies, yet the dominant feature is the sun.
 The bright colours on the flowers might not be everyone’s bag, but I don’t mind them.
 It’s supposed to be a sunny, happy plate, after all.
 To improve it, I would simply ditch the sun rays and just use a solid cyan background to represent a blue sky.

 8. Arizona: This is an interesting-looking design in the same way as the Oklahoma Monarch issue.
-Plates magazine shows the Arizona plate with a very dark shade of gray where the road extends into the distance (darker image below).
-Black letters are not very legible atop dark gray.
-Conversely, the gray is much lighter in the promotional graphic from the state DOT (lighter image below).
-The actual appearance of the plate, shown above, shows a gray of medium brightness.
-Daytime legibility is key, but the leftmost character is still obscured by the medium-gray road.
+Plates magazine shows the Arizona plate with a very dark shade of grey where the road extends into the distance (darker image below).
+Black letters are not very legible atop dark grey.
+Conversely, the grey is much lighter in the promotional graphic from the state DOT (lighter image below).
+The actual appearance of the plate, shown above, shows a grey of medium brightness.
+Daytime legibility is key, but the leftmost character is still obscured by the medium-grey road.
 The main source of contrast should be with the characters and the background.
 If the darker colours were brightened overall, as they are in the promo graphic, the plate would be much more legible and a possible winner.

 7. Delaware: The First State has issued a new plate with a horseshoe crab, to promote conservation of its waterways and shorelines.
 However, the promo graphics for this new plate are quite different from the actual plate.
 The promo shows a light brown crab, and the numbers are dark blue.
 However, the actual plates have a much darker crab beneath black numbers, which is not as legible of a combination.
 Plates magazine features the lighter promo image on its cover, which isn’t accurate.
 I could only find a couple of small images of the issued plates, so I adjusted the colours in a large promo graphic (above) to show how it will really look.
 The plates—for now—seem to have five digits, and the rightmost digit is obscured by the dark crab.
 I would rank this plate higher if the lighter crab had been kept.
 Better yet, the numbers could have been left-justified to keep them away from the crab in the first place.